 Do not miss out on any of the fantastic offerings we have in store for our Muslim colleagues, allies and friends, join our network today!

-- 1. Go to our webpage nhsmuslimnetwork.co.uk - or Click here to become a member.
+- 1. Go to our webpage nhsmuslimnetwork.co.uk

 - 2. Click on 'Become a member'

 - 3. Enter your name and email address

 - 4. Click on subscribe!